Personalized Banking: The Future of Financial Services

 - A Personalized Curriculum.
 Customer offerings are tailored to a segment of one.
 They define desired customer behaviors and a strategy to incentivize those behaviors.

 - An Analytics Engine and Recursive Learning.
-By using machine learning and systematic experimentation, banks enable flexibility and create customized offers and communications that evolve over time.
-The recursive learning capability required for personalization—no less than the ability to continuously learn about each individual customer and enhance that knowledge overtime—constitutes a built-in advantage for those who leverage it first.
+Using machine learning and systematic experimentation, banks enable flexibility and create customized offers and communications that evolve over time.
+The recursive learning capability required for personalization—no less than the ability to continuously learn about each individual customer and enhance that knowledge over time—constitutes a built-in advantage for those who leverage it first.

-Of course,success will require more than analytics, technology, and next-best-action algorithms.
-Integrating personalization typically requires setting up an incubator outside of “business as usual” that is infused with new talent.
-It requires permitting the incubator to have its own culture—one that differs from the organization—and incentivizing staff behaviors that are typical of a digital organization: fact-based decision-making, meticulous measurement, agility, and collaboration.
+Of course, success will require more than analytics, technology, and next-best-action algorithms.
+Integrating personalization typically requires setting up an incubator outside of “business as usual” infused with new talent.
+It requires permitting the incubator to have a culture that differs from the organization and incentivizing staff behaviors typical of a digital organization: fact-based decision-making, accurate measurement, agility, and collaboration.
 Given the magnitude and speed of change in the industry, traditional change management approaches typically do not yield the necessary outcomes.